 Probemix P106 X-linked ID is a research use only (RUO)

 assay for the detection of deletions or duplications in several genes on the X chromosome, which are associated with X-linked intellectual disability (XLID).

-Mental retardation (MR) is defined as a significant impairment of cognitive and adaptive functioning, with onset before age 18 years, and it is estimated to occur in about 1-3% of the population (Chelly and Mandel, 2001, Nat Rev Genet.).
-Among mentally retarded patients, an excess of males over females has long been noted, which is usually explained by the presence of many genes responsible for MR on the X chromosome.
+Intellectual disability (ID) - used to be known as mental retardation (MR) - is estimated to occur in about 2-3% of the population.
+Among intellectually disabled patients, an excess of males over females has long been noted, which is usually explained by the presence of many genes responsible for ID on the X chromosome (Ropers and Hamel 2005).

-X-linked mental retardation (XLMR) is usually divided into syndromic and non-syndromic or non-specific forms.
-In syndromic forms (MRXS), MR is present in association with a specific pattern of physical, neurological, and/or metabolic abnormalities.
-The term non-specific or non-syndromic X-linked mental retardation (MRX) was introduced to indicate a condition segregating in an X-linked manner in which male patients have no consistent phenotypic manifestations other than MR. Many different genes responsible for MRX have been identified.
+XLID is usually divided into a syndromic and a non-syndromic form.
+In syndromic forms (S-XLID), ID is present in association with a specific pattern of physical, neurological, and/or metabolic abnormalities.
+The term non-specific or non-syndromic XLID (NS-XLID) was introduced to indicate a condition segregating in an X-linked manner in which male patients have no consistent phenotypic manifestations other than ID.
+Many different genes responsible for both forms of XLID have been identified (Ropers and Hamel 2005).